Divya-Soni11/VerifAI/ReadMe.txt

 all the data are in the components of the nextapp

-one bug is in the code the night mode on the table element not work due to some prop reason
+one bug is in the code the night mode on the table element not work due to some prop reason (fixed) slide bar is overlapping (fixed) header is not working (fixed)